samanthasu12/South_Park_Shock_Humor_Analysis_in_Society/README.md

 read notebook for full story

-humanities in data science course
+made for a humanities in data science course